szze/SpecFlowPlus-Resources/Reports.md

 * `ReportTemplate.cshtml`: The default report template, this is a standard report that outputs information on the results of the test run as HTML, and is human-readable.
 * `ReportTemplate_Json.cshtml`: Outputs the results of the test run as JSON.
 This format is intended for post-processing purposes.
-* ReportTemplate_Xml.cshtml: Outputs the results of the test as XML.
+* `ReportTemplate_Xml.cshtml`: Outputs the results of the test as XML.
 This format is intended for post-processing purposes.

 You can customise the templates to meet your needs.
 If you customise a template, we recommend renaming the template file accordingly.
 For some examples of how you can customise your reports, refer to the [[Customising Reports tutorial|Tutorial:-Customising-Reports]].